xogusrns123/Helix-ASPLOS25/readme.md

 the instructions on the [Gurobi website](https://www.gurobi.com/) to obtain a license.

 ### Running the Simulator
-In this tutorial, we use an example to demonstrate how to use Helix's simulator.
+In this tutorial, we use an example of serving LLaMA-2 70B in a cluster with 24 machines to demonstrate how to use Helix's simulator.
 The example is is located in `./examples/simulation`:
 ```bash
 cd examples/simulation
 ```